yonatanppr/bring-shopping-list-integration/README.md

 bring-shopping-mcp
 ```

-Configure a local MCP host to launch that command with `BRING_EMAIL`, `BRING_PASSWORD`,
+Configure an MCP client to launch that command with `BRING_EMAIL`, `BRING_PASSWORD`, and
-and one unambiguous default-list selector in its environment.
+one unambiguous default-list selector in its environment.
 The server exposes:

 | Tool | Purpose |
 | --- | --- |